The stationary AKPZ equation: logarithmic superdiffusivity: The variance of the nonlinearity

-In view of the results in the previous paragraph and the discussion before, we are ready to state and prove the three lemmas which represent the core of the proof of Proposition~\ref{p:Main}.
+In view of the results above, we are ready to state and prove the three lemmas which represent the core of the proof of Theorem~\ref{thm:Main}.
 In the first two we respectively show a lower and an upper bound for the diagonal term, while in the last we focus on the off-diagonal terms.

-In the proofs that follow $C>0$ denotes a constant which might change from line to line but which is independent of $\mu,\,\lambda,\,k$ and $N$.